 Catching COVID-19 isn’t the only health concern during the pandemic.
 Stuck at home, many people are developing unhealthy habits.

 According to a poll from WebMD, 47% of U.S. women and 22% of U.S. men said they had gained weight because of COVID restrictions.
 In an international poll, 34% of women and 55% of men said they had gained weight.
-Both a lack of exercise and stress eating are contributing to the extra pounds.
+Both a lack of exercise and stress eating is contributing to the extra pounds.

 COVID-19 stress has created problems that go beyond weight gain.
 According to NBC News, research has shown that pandemic stress has contributed to a spike in alcohol use, especially among women.